C++ Core Guidelines: Programming at Compile Time with the Type-Traits

 TypeTraits

-The type-traits library is part of C++ since C++11.
+The type-traits library has been part of C++ since C++11.
 Its origin is in boost.
-The type traits supports type checks, type comparisons, and type modifications at compile time.
-The library has now more than 100 functions but each C++ standard adds new ones.
+The type traits support type checks, comparisons, and type modifications at compile time.
+The library has over 100 functions, but each C++ standard adds new ones.

-I will not go into the details of the type-traits library because I have already written posts to it: type-traits library.
-On the contrary, to continue my introduction to programming at compile time, I can not skip the type-traits library.
+I will not go into the details of the type-traits library because I have already written posts about it: type-traits library.
+On the contrary, I cannot skip the type-traits library to continue my introduction to programming at compile time.
 In the end, here is my short introduction to the type-traits library.
 For more information, I add links to my older posts.

 First of all, what's inside the type-traits library?